-- 1. The coastal development permit (No. 5-87-900) that required the OTD at 26822 Malibu Cove Colony Drive as a condition was approved on July 12, 1988 by the Coastal Commission.
-The Squires recorded the Irrevocable Offer to Dedicate Public Access Easement and Declaration of Restrictions on September 26, 1988 as Document No. 88-1542037, Official Records of Los Angeles County. - 2.
-Pursuant to the Commission's delegation of authority and the State CEQA Guidelines [Title 14, California Code of Regulations, section 15060(c)(3)], staff has determined that this activity is not subject to the provisions of the CEQA because it is not a "project" as defined by the CEQA and the State CEQA Guidelines.
+- 1. The Coastal Development Permit (No. 5-88-349) that required the OTD at 18922 Pacific Coast Highway as a condition was approved on July 12, 1988 by the Coastal Commission.
+The Hamiltons recorded the Irrevocable Offer to Dedicate Public Access Easement and Declaration of Restrictions on April 10, 1989 as Document No. 89-553445, Official Records of Los Angeles County.
+The OTD expires on April 10, 2010. - 2.
+Pursuant to the Commission's delegation of authority and State CEQA Guidelines [Title 14, California Code of Regulations, section 15060(c)(3)], the staff determined that this activity is not subject to the provisions of CEQA because it is not a "project" as defined by CEQA and State CEQA Guidelines.

-CALENDAR ITEM NO. C40 (CONT'D)
+CALENDAR ITEM NO. C19 (CONT'D)